 - Campus Services, including emergency management, environmental health and safety, security, facilities management, and dining services

 These two groups, in partnership with HUHS, will work together to mobilize local support.
 They will take great care to ensure your privacy while supporting your move to isolation and, if you're living on campus, caring for you during the isolation period.

 See the Quarantine and Isolation page for more information on isolation protocols.

-Occasionally, your result may be invalid or indeterminate.
-If you receive an invalid or indeterminate result, you will need to promptly repeat the test.
+Occasionally, your result may be unsatisfactory.
+If you receive an unsatisfactory result, you will need to take another test as soon as possible.
 If your repeat test requires clinical observation, HUHS will let you know.

 Please Respect Individuals' Privacy

 Anonymity for individuals who test positive for COVID-19 remains paramount.
 Please respect their privacy— even if you believe you know who they are—so they can focus completely on their health.
 As a community, we must do everything we can to support these individuals and one another through this incredibly difficult time.